anirudhakulkarni/assignment2-col380/README.md

             └── output.txt
 ```

-Case 1 to 6 look at the subpart1 and subpart2 (a)
+Case 7 to 9 look at (b) of subpart1 and subpart2
 ```
     ├── case7 (0, 10, 10),  # Small matrix with ReLU
     │   ├── input